 More than 25 years of silent power behind SFR's technical department

-André Blok has been with Schothorst Feed Research since 1990.
-He started as an animal caretaker for the cattle but after five years, a reorganization offered him the opportunity to transition into the technical department.
-To make this change, André had to retrain in technical skills, something he never regretted.
-“My work is incredibly diverse,” he says with a smile.
-“I handle the feed and water dosing systems in the barns, but I’m also responsible for all technical equipment in the offices and labs.
-Sometimes, the work can be unpredictable, and you have to think on your feet during breakdowns, but that’s what makes it so rewarding.
-When you fix an issue quickly, everyone’s happy!”
+André Blok has been working at Schothorst Feed Research since 1990.
+He began as an animal caretaker, but after five years, a reorganization offered him the opportunity to transition to the technical department.
+To make this change, André had to retrain in technical skills, something he has never regretted.
+“My job is incredibly diverse,” he says with a smile.
+“From building and maintaining barns to managing feed and water dosing systems and much more, including the technical equipment in offices and laboratories.
+Sometimes the work can be unpredictable, and you have to be able to respond quickly to malfunctions, but that’s what makes it so enjoyable.
+When you can fix an issue, everyone’s happy!”

-The breakdown service is an essential part of Schothorst.
-Well-functioning equipment is important for any agricultural business, but for a research company like Schothorst, it’s even more critical.
-“If a dosing or measurement system stops working, the experiments could immediately be at risk,” André explains.
+The maintenance service is an essential part of Schothorst.
+Well-functioning equipment is crucial for any agricultural business, but for a research company like Schothorst, it’s even more important.
+“If a feeding system breaks down, the cows, pigs, or chickens won’t be fed.
+Aside from the animals not receiving feed, experiments could be jeopardized,” André explains.

 Over the years, many processes at Schothorst have been mechanized and automated.
-This has made the work less labor-intensive, more efficient, and reduced the risk of errors.
-As a result, the technical department has become even more important, with many different systems requiring maintenance and repair.
-“For instance, we track the feed and water intake per pen for laying hens and broilers, and we have a roughage robot and automated feeder for the cows.
-These machines simply need to work, because research can’t continue without them,” says André.
+This has made the work less labor-intensive, more efficient, and reduced the risks of errors.
+As a result, the technical department has become even more important, with many different systems requiring maintenance and repairs.
+“For example, we monitor the feed and water intake per pen for laying hens and broilers, and we have a roughage robot for the cows.
+These systems need to keep running because, without these installations and machines, the research can’t continue,” says André.

-At the moment, the cows are still milked in the milking parlor, which is time-consuming and not always ideal.
-“Soon, we’ll switch to robotic milking, and that’s another exciting new challenge,” André adds with a laugh.
-Another recent innovation is measuring methane emissions in dairy cattle with a GreenFeed sensor.
-This device measures the air a cow exhales while eating concentrate feed and analyzes its methane output.
+Currently, we are setting up our young livestock barn for young stock research.
+Another recent innovation is measuring methane emissions from dairy cattle using a GreenFeed sensor.
+This device measures the air a cow exhales while eating concentrated feed and analyzes the methane emissions.
 “It’s a fascinating technology for researchers, especially with the current focus on climate change.”

 Working conditions contribute to job satisfaction